Arctvrvs/64-bit-CPU/README.md

 These operations correspond to new ALU op codes and allow the CPU to shift by a variable amount specified in the second source register.

+## Modern update

+The pipeline now includes a `MUL` instruction using a new R-type function code and ALU op.
+This multiplies two registers producing a 64-bit result.